-We manage our assets according to our investment policy.
-Broadly, this requires us to invest to ensure we can pay all Member benefits as they fall due, to invest in ways that meet Member expectations, to invest to meet all solvency and liquidity requirements and, having met these criteria, to invest to maximise returns, subject to a level of acceptable volatility.
+We manage our invested assets according to our investment policy.
+Broadly, this requires us to invest to ensure we can pay all Member benefits as they fall due, to invest in ways that meet Member expectations by generating Member bonuses.